Urdorf Weihermatt railway station

 Urdorf Weihermatt is a railway station in the municipality of Urdorf, in the Swiss canton of Zurich.
-The station is located on the Zurich to Zug via Affoltern am Albis railway line.
+The station is located on the Zurich to Zug via Affoltern am Albis railway line, within fare zone 154 of the Zürcher Verkehrsverbund (ZVV).

 Urdorf Weihermatt railway station should not be confused with Urdorf railway station, situated some 1.25 km away on the same line and served by the same trains.